Plon/MasterThesis/LitReview/policy_gradient_methods.md

 Optimizing with respect to the advantage function reduces the high variance of policy networks and stabilizes the model.

 Asynchronous Advantage Actor-Critic (A3C) utilizes multiple independent agent networks with their own unique weight vectors that interact with a different copy of the same environment in parallel.

+## Deterministic Policy Gradient.
+Policy gradient methods traditionally sample actions stochastically.
+Deterministic Policy Gradient (DPG) implements policy gradient methods using a deterministic policy.
+It was introduced by researchers from DeepMind in 2014 \cite{silver2014deterministic}.
+The deterministic policy gradient theorem is a special case of the policy gradient theorem where the variance (i.e., exploration) approaches zero \footnote{For full proof see \cite{silver2014deterministic}}.
+One of the advantages of DPG is that the deterministic policy gradient can be estimated more efficiently than the stochastic policy gradient.
+In the stochastic case the gradient integrates over the whole state and action space, while in the deterministic case the gradient only integrates over the state space.
+In general, deterministic policies do not ensure sufficient exploration, which can lead to premature convergence.
+DPG solves this problem by introducing an off-policy actor-critic algorithm that learns a deterministic target policy from an exploratory behaviour policy.
+DPG can outperform stochastic policy gradient methods, especially in high-dimensional action spaces.